alljoyn/location/interfaces/org.alljoyn.locationservices/Geofence-v1.md

 Entities that are discovered, and not pre-registered are designated as unknown entities.
 An entity is comprised of two strings, a unique identifier and a media specific identifier.
 The unique identifier is a human readable string.
-The media specific identifier will normally be the MAC address.
+The media specific identifier is a unique descriptive string or it can be the MAC address if available.
 Location Services uses both the unique identifier and the media specific identifier when matching entities.
-Anonymous entities will have a unique identifier of 00000000-0000-0000-0000-000000000000 and a media specific identifier of their MAC address.
+Anonymous entities will have a unique identifier of 00000000-0000-0000-0000-000000000000 and a media specific identifier.

-  * **entityId** --- string --- A unique ID associated with an entity (usually a UUID)
+  * **entityDescriptor** --- string --- A human readable description of the entity
   * **entityMac** --- array of bytes --- the device specific ID (usually a MAC address)

 #### struct GeofenceEntity

-A GeofenceEntity is a representation of a device in the geofence service.
-It contains an entity (a human readable description and a unique id of the device) and an integer representing ...
+A GeofenceEntity is Geofence services representation of device information It contains an entity (a human readable description and a unique id of the device) and an integer representing ...

   * **entity** -- Entity -- The entity for the device
-  * **geofence** ---uint32--- (Needs Updating).
+  * **withinFenceline** --- boolean --- boolean to indicate if the device is within the fenceline

 #### struct GeofenceFilter

-A GeofenceFilter is used to match entities the application is interested in.
+A GeofenceFilter is used to match Service settings along with selection criteria for specifying entities of interest

-The filter contains a regular expression to match ain the field to match with entities in the location services.
-(Needs Updating)
+  * **referenceFenceline** -- double -- The reference fenceline is the distance around the reference entity that forms the geofence boundary

-  * **entity** -- Entity -- The entity for the device
+  * **referenceEntity** -- Entity -- The reference entity is the entity from which distances to other entites are measured
-  * **filter** --- Entity --- A filter is an entity with regular expressions in the field to match with entities in the location services
+  * **entityParser** --- Entity --- The entity parser is an entity filled with regular expressions for matching
-  * **entities** --- Entity array --- An array of Entities that match the filter criteria
+  * **entityList** --- a[Entity] --- The entity list is a list of entities for matching

 ## References